Buying liquefied natural gas (LNG)

 A FortisBC representative will be in touch in two to three weeks to discuss your fuelling requirements.

-Q&A & terms and conditions
+Q&A and terms and conditions

 How much LNG can I contract under rate schedule 46